 If you buy your new home first, you can end up in a cash crunch, especially in this current market.
 If you don't have enough in savings, you'll need to borrow money until you can sell your existing home.
 You can tap into your home equity, take out a “bridge loan”, or (as a last resort) borrow from your retirement savings.
 Run the numbers through your own spreadsheets or mortgage calculators and understand what you might be getting yourself into.

 Your best option, of course, is to plan your move, and to save up enough cash to be able to buy your new home first.
 This isn't always possible.
 And in the current real estate market, it's difficult to know just how much you'll need to save.
-My youngest brother bought a new home before selling his old house, and has been carrying both mortgage payments for two years.
-The last I heard, it’s possible that he’ll lose both houses.

 Become A Money Boss And Join 15,000 Others